150+ Sports Names For Boys And Girls

 Landan Donovan, the United States soccer superstar, made this name popular.
 The name of English origin means “long hill” or “ridge.”

 This name of Old English origin means “Poega’s town.”
 The name is popular due to Peyton Manning of Indiana Colts.

-Sports Names For Girls With Meanings
+Sports Baby Names for Girls

 Here’s a list of sports baby girl names inspired by some of the world’s most renowned female sports personalities:

 Athletic Girl Names

 Gabrielle, a French origin name, means “God is my strength.”
 The name is made popular by Gabrielle, a gymnast, for her performance in the 2012 Olympics.